MENTAL HEALTH AND WELLBEING

 Here at Childwall Valley we have an enthusiastic and committed Well-Being team.
 Our aim is to make our school the best it possibly can be for the children, staff and parents.
 We actively promote the five ways to wellbeing, which are:

 Our Well-Being team is made up of children, parents, teachers, teaching assistants, SLT and governors.
-If you would like to join our Well-Being team please get in contact with Mrs Merrison.
+If you would like to join our Well-Being team please get in contact with Mrs Bibby.

 “The school is very caring.
 For example, some children are mental health ambassadors.
 I like that the school values difference and that everyone is equal.”